-Packaging Laundry Limited, hereafter referred to as Packaging Laundry, is applying for a Waste Licence for their existing waste management facility located in the Oldcourt Industrial Estate, located off the Boghall Road in Bray, County Wicklow (Figure 1).
+Packaging Laundry Limited, hereafter referred to as Packaging Laundry, is applying for a Waste Licence for their existing waste management facility located in the Oldcourt Industrial Estate, located off the Boghall Road in Bray, County Wicklow (Figure 1 (v2) attached).
 The facility is currently authorised to operate through a waste facility permit issued by Wicklow County Council (Permit No. WFP-WW-18-0043-01) and its primary activity relates to the acceptance and re-conditioning/refurbishment of empty industrial packaging (notably intermediate bulk containers know as IBCs).
 The permit allows collection of packaging defined under List of Waste Codes 15 01 02 and 15 01 04.
-The company plans to expand services so that limited packaging defined under List of Waste Code 15 01 10 can be accepted and refurbished.
+The company plans to expand services so that limited packaging defined under List of Waste Code 15 01 10\ can be accepted and refurbished.
 To facilitate this activity, Packaging Laundry has been advised by the Environmental Protection Agency through the article 11 process that a waste licence is required.
 The primary objective of this summary is to outline, in non-technical language, the details of the waste licence that is being applied for.

-The facility operates from an industrial premises that is located within the Oldcourt Industrial Estate (also known as the Oldcourt Business Park).
-The industrial/commercial park is located just off the Boghall Road in Bray, County Wicklow and features a range of tenants instructing a vehicle maintenance company, a flooring supply company, a paint and decorating centre and a packaging component company.
-The Packaging Recycling unit comprises a warehouse/industrial unit (4C) with associated triangular enclosed yard area on its eastern side (Figure 2).
+The facility operates from a property that is located within the Oldcourt Industrial Estate (also known as the Oldcourt Business Park).
+The property is currently leased, though Packaging Laundry is in advanced negotiations to purchase the site and an adjoining storage facility.
+The industrial/commercial park is located just off the Boghall Road in Bray, County Wicklow and features a range of tenants including a vehicle maintenance company, a flooring supply company a paint supply and decorating centre and a packaging component company.
+The property is located before to the industrial park's sole entrance and exit onto Wurtzburg Avenue.
+Packaging Recycling unit currently operates from a warehouse/industrial unit (4C) with an associated triangular enclosed yard area on its eastern side.
 The overall site area, including the foreyard and storage yard areas is approximately 0.135 hectares.
-The premises is located close to the industrial park's sole entrance and exit onto Wurtzburg Avenue.
+With the addition of the adjoining premises to be used for storage, the licensed area will comprise c.
+0.203 hectares, as shown in attached Figure 2 (v2).

-Figure 1.
-Site Location - Oldcourt Industrial Estate, Boghall Road, Bray, County Wicklow (Open Street Maps 2019)
+Figure 1 (v2) - Site Location - Oldcourt Industrial Estate, Bogsall Boad, Bray, County Wicklow (Open Street Maps 2019) A UPPORT OWNER POINT